soudev/knowledge.mine/stuff/ebooks_documentacao.md

 * [You Should Learn to Program | Christian Genco](http://christian.gen.co/you-should-learn-to-program)

-> "If you have a difficult task to do, give it to a lazy man, he will be find an easier way to do it." - **Henry Ford**
+> "If you have a difficult task to do, give it to a lazy man, he will find an easier way to do it." - **Henry Ford**

 --